What do your phone, your laptop and your CV have in common? They all require regular updates.

 Take advantage of keywords

-A central opponent of the modern CV is the applicant tracking system (ATS), a technological advancement in the hiring process.
-Most recruitment agencies and hiring companies use an ATS to filter applications; the recruiter can have the software search for specific keywords in CVs and immediately reject candidates deemed 'unqualified' for (seemingly) not possessing the necessary skills.
+A central opponent of the modern CV template is the applicant tracking system - or ATS - a technological advancement in the hiring process.
+Most recruitment agencies and hiring companies use an ATS to filter applications; prospective employers and hiring managers can have the software search for specific keywords in CVs and immediately reject candidates deemed 'unqualified' for (seemingly) not possessing the necessary hard and soft skills.
 Sounds like a good thing?
 Sure, for the recruiter.
 But for candidates, it can mean a high percentage of applications often don't even get read before they are rejected.

-Therefore, it's vital to craft your modern CV with the ATS in mind.
+Therefore, it's vital to craft your modern CV template with the ATS in mind.
 An effective way to do this is to include keywords that the recruiter is likely to search for within your CV.
 You will often find these keywords listed in the job description.
-For example, if a job advertisement lists project management as an essential requirement, it's likely the recruiter may look for the keyword 'project management' in CVs.
+For example, if a job advertisement lists project management as an essential requirement, it's likely the recruiter may look for relevant information and the keyword 'project management' in CV templates.

 Utilise your skills section

-If you're wondering how to create a modern CV, the section you don't want to miss out on is your skills section.
+If you're wondering how to create a modern CV to land your dream job, the section you don't want to miss out on is your skills section.
 This is the perfect place to both highlight relevant keywords and showcase your experience.